nginx/unit-docs/source/installation.rst

    .. tab:: Ruby

-      When you run :program:`./configure ruby`, the script configures a module to support running Ruby scripts as applications in Unit.
+      When you run :program:`./configure ruby`, the script configures a module to support running Ruby scripts as applications on Unit.
 Available command options:

       .. list-table::